MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 | Name | The name of the task. |
 | ID | The ID of the task in the work breakdown structure. |

-> Customers can define custom fields on the task entity but they cannot be displayed on the schedule grid.
-To see your custom fields, customers should add them to the projec task details form.
+As an administrator, you can define custom fields on the task entity.
+However the fields can't be displayed on the schedule grid.
+To see your custom fields, add them to the **Project Task** details page.

 ## Staffing attributes

 Staffing attributes are accessed through the **Resources** field in the schedule.
 You can either search for an existing resource, or select **Create**, and in the **Quick Create** pane, add a project team member as a new resource.